igorkry/tnt4j-streams/README.md

 activity value post-processing before sending it to [JKool Cloud](https://www.jkoolcloud.com/): e.g., extracts file name from resolved activity file path.

 To pass resolved field/locator value to transformation script/expression use predefined variable placeholder `$fieldValue`.
-You na also use parser defined field names as script/expression variables having format `${FIELD_NAME}` to access resolved activity entity fields like
+You can also use parser defined field names as script/expression variables having format `${FIELD_NAME}` to access resolved activity entity fields like
 `${EventType}` or `${Trace.HighResTime}`.